CPK Insurance

 There is no state-specific minimum listed here, but carriers usually want details about your business size, operations, payment methods, and controls, and Minnesota businesses should compare quotes from multiple carriers because requirements may vary by industry.

-Collect your revenue, employee count, locations, and payment workflow details, then request quotes from multiple carriers or an independent agent who can compare employee theft coverage, forgery and alteration coverage, and funds transfer fraud coverage.
+Collect your revenue, employee count, locations, and payment workflow details, then get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare employee theft coverage, forgery and alteration coverage, and funds transfer fraud coverage.

 Choose limits based on the largest loss your business could realistically face in its money handling, check processing, or transfer workflow, and select a deductible that fits your cash flow without leaving a major gap in protection.